 Regardless of how a limb is lost, whether in an unforeseen accident or by a planned amputation, we understand the trauma involved.
 Amputees need a prosthetic team that works together for their success and assists them every step of the way.
 Next Step is happy to provide this level of support to patients, and we seek to be a resource in each aspect of prosthetic care, from insurance benefits to device maintenance.

 We have unique opportunities to connect amputees with each other during appointments and through special events or programs.
-With varying ages and amputation levels represented among our clientele, we ensure that our patients do not feel alone.
-There are also amputees on staff at two of our Next Step Amputee Care Centers, who personally understand what clients are going through and candidly discuss what it is like to live with a prosthesis.
+With varying ages and amputation levels represented among our patients, we ensure that they do not feel alone.
+There are also amputees on staff at two of our Next Step Amputee Care Centers, who personally understand what patients are going through and candidly discuss what it is like to live with a prosthesis.